Butler Sports Medicine At A Glance

 Butler student-athletes have access to a comprehensive sports medicine program that focuses on the prevention, treatment and rehabilitation of athletic-related injuries.
 Under the supervision of head athletic trainer Ryan Galloy, Butler's student-athletes are served by an extensive team of physicians, health care professionals and certified athletic trainers.

 The Bulldogs' Sports Medicine facility is located on the west end of Hinkle Fieldhouse, between the men's and women's basketball offices.
 Renovation in the summer of 1998 effectively tripled the usable area devoted to promoting the welfare of Butler's student-athletes.
 It is divided into four areas: rehabilitation and injury management, athlete preparation, administration and storage and is fully equipped to provide for thorough rehabilitation.

-Butler's sports medicine staff, which includes Galloy, associate athletic trainers Chris Tinkey and Missy Schultz and assistant athletic trainers Allegra Lucia, Mike Howell, and Lauren Mitchell, along with a yearly certified intern athletic trainer, provides care for Butler student-athletes in the areas of injury prevention, rehabilitation, nutrition, and many other wellness issues.
+Butler's sports medicine staff, which includes Galloy, associate athletic trainers Chris Tinkey and Missy Schultz and assistant athletic trainers Aaron Bogenschutz, Mike Howell, and Lauren Mitchell, along with a yearly certified intern athletic trainer, provides care for Butler student-athletes in the areas of injury prevention, rehabilitation, nutrition, and many other wellness issues.